gffiveash/DS4002/README.md

 2. Clean the 3 neighborhood datasets (Uncleaned_FifevilleMarthaJefferson.csv, Uncleaned_JeffersonParkFry Spring.csv, VenableData_Unclean.csv) found in DATA/Uncleaned Data using 2_Cleaning_Neighborhood_Data.ipynb (repeat for each neighborhood)
 3. Merge the 4 cleaned datasets using the 3_Merging_Data.ipynb
 4. Conduct exploratory data analysis, creating visualizations such as scatterplots, boxplots, and heat maps, using the 4_Exploratory_Graphs.ipynb script
+5. Create a linear regression model using 6_Linear_Regression.ipynb, and make predictions on future median housing prices, whether for Charlottesville regionally or by neighborhood
-5. Anaylize relationships and trends between median home sale prices and seasons using 6_Cluster_Analysis.ipynb
+6. Analyze relationships and trends between median home sale prices and seasons using 7_Cluster_Analysis.ipynb
-6. Test against hypothesis and draw conclusions
+7. Test against our hypothesis and draw conclusions